-For those of you who hate sauerkraut, I swear it’s not overpowering at all, but simply gives the pinwheels a little texture and tang.
-And naturally my kids loved them, because…Thousand Island dressing.
-They’d slather that stuff on everything if I let them.
+- Sauerkraut – For those of you who hate sauerkraut, I swear it’s not overpowering at all, but simply gives the pinwheels a little texture and tang.

-- Make sure you use soft, fresh, good quality flour tortillas.
+- Use fresh flour tortillas: Make sure you use soft, fresh, good quality flour tortillas.
 This prevents any cracking when you roll them up.

-- Buy the freshest, best quality corned beef from your grocery store’s deli counter, not the prepackaged stuff.
+- Best quality corned beef: If you’re not using leftover corned beef, buy the freshest, best quality corned beef from your grocery store’s deli counter, not the prepackaged stuff.

-- Your cream cheese should be room temperature, to make mixing and spreading effortless.
+- Cream cheese should be room temperature to make mixing and spreading effortless.